MooersLab/pymolsnips/README.md

 <h3 name="kate"> Kate/Kwriter (Universal) </h3>

-[*kate*](https://kate-editor.org/get-it/) is a free but kde dependent text editor that is now available for Mac and Windows as well as Linux.
+[*kate*](https://kate-editor.org/get-it/) is a free but kde dependent text editor for Linux that is now available for Mac and Windows.

 <A href=#FASTLINKS2>Return to list of editors above.</A>